-Phuket Old Town is the island's cultural centre — a delightful old neighbourhood where the mixture of colonial style, Sino-Portuguese culture, street art, local markets, and coffee shops, along with the daily life of the locals, creates an exceptional urban experience.
-The Old Town is quite a distance from the beach and nightlife of Patong, but it offers visitors a very gentle and deep approach to the history, people, and customs of Phuket.
-The Old Town of Phuket, with its colourful houses, impressive temples, atmospheric narrow streets, artisan shops, and vivid murals, has become the place to visit for people who love culture, food, history, photography and who want to see a different side of Phuket.
+Phuket Old Town is the island's cultural centre — a charming historic district where colonial architecture, Sino-Portuguese culture, street art, and cafés blend.
+Located away from the beach nightlife of Patong, Old Town offers a slower cultural experience.
+The Old Town of Phuket, with its colourful houses, impressive temples, atmospheric narrow streets, artisan shops, and vivid murals, has become the place to visit for people who love culture, food, history, and photography and who want to see a different side of Phuket.

-Phuket Old Town is the ancient centre of Phuket City, situated on the island's east coast — a quarter that goes as far back as the 1800s and is characterised by a stunning mix of Sino-Portuguese architecture, a maritime past and multiculturalism.
-The town’s look and layout were influenced by Greco-Roman, Chinese and European styles during the island’s tin mining boom, hence the existence of such elements as elegant shophouses, grand merchant homes, ornate temples and collaborative spaces that reveal their eclectic character through design details, colourful façades and decorative motifs.
+Phuket Old Town is the ancient centre of Phuket City, situated on the island's east coast.
+A quarter that goes as far back as the 1800s and is characterised by a stunning mix of Sino-Portuguese architecture, a maritime past and multiculturalism.
+The town’s look and layout were influenced by Chinese merchant architecture and European colonial decorative styles.
+The existence of such elements as elegant shophouses, grand merchant homes, ornate temples and collaborative spaces that reveal their eclectic character through design details, colourful façades and decorative motifs.

 Phuket Old Town gives a picture of an era through its well-maintained and walkable streets.
-Trading posts and warehouses transformed into cafés, temples, local markets, boutique shops and street art, among others, forming a vivid and lively tapestry that is both charmingly old-world and modern at the same time.
+Former trading posts and warehouses have been transformed into cafés, boutiques, galleries, and museums.
 Many travellers prefer exploring on foot, taking their time to stop for a cup of locally brewed coffee, tasting the street food, taking pictures of the bright murals, and finding the little, often unseen, but still very important cultural places that are hidden between historical boulevards.

 Tip depending on the season: Old Town is a pleasure to visit at any time of the year; however, Sunday evenings — when the famous walking street market is open — are the best time to experience the most vibrant cultural atmosphere and the best street food tasting.